Pragati2002/Try-On/README.md

-VTON - Ultra-high quality virtual try-on for Any Clothing or try on for using outfit Sketches
+Try on - Ultra-high quality virtual try-on for Any Clothing or try on for using outfit Sketches

 ## How to Run